2sic/2sxc-docs/2sxc Docs Generator/net-code/razor/customizesearch.md

 ## History
 1. Introduced in 2sxc 6.2
-2. Added support for newer DNN versions at a later time - not sure when
+2. Added support for newer Dnn versions at a later time - not sure when